amiraa127/Dense_HODLR/README.md

 ####Build
 The new version of the HODLR package requires PaStiX and SCOTCH for the sparse embedding functionality.
 It is important to compile PaStiX with the -DFORCE_NOMPI flag and link PaStiX to SCOTCH not ptSCOTCH.

 The easiest way to build the library is to use [CMake](http://www.cmake.org).
+Before running cmake, open the file `CMakeLists.txt` on the project directory and comment out the `file(COPY ..`lines.

 Go to the project directory and run:

 ```
 mkdir build